arumugamlab/msamtools/README.md

                          'rel': relative abundance (default)
                         'fpkm': fragments per kilobase of sequence per million reads 'tpm': transcripts per million
-                     If number of reads input to the aligner is given via --total, fpkm and tpm will behave differently than in RNAseq data, as there is now a new entity called 'unknown'.
+                     If number of inserts input to the aligner is given via --total, fpkm and tpm will behave differently than in RNAseq data, as there is now a new entity called 'unknown'.
 Alignment filtering: 'profile' expects that every alignment listed is considered